EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

         state.file_system.create_item(self.binding_to_create, self.file_name)
 ~~~

 The real work happens in the `FileSystem` object that haven't really gone through.
+The pertinent code is below.
+It does the work of finding the one adjective that describes the type of file to creating and failing if there is none or more than one.
+Obviously this code could be made more robust, but that isn't what we're focused on here.
+This is just a simple implementation:

 ~~~
 class FileSystem:
     ...